liuggio/StatsDClientBundle/Readme.md

 - Monolog (this is a new feature)

-- Amount of user
+- Amount of user (collector)

-- Logged vs Anonymous user
+- Logged vs Anonymous user (collector)

 - SQL: Verbs used (amount of select/set/update/upgrade/delete) (this feature is not suggested, please use a server monitor tool eg. nagios, munin)

-- Amount of PHP ram used
+- Amount of PHP ram used (collector)